erickang21/dat-boi-1/README.md

 ## Extra
 Unless you have asked me in the support server, DON'T COPY my code or I will sue you.

+Some code is from dat banana boi#1982